manuthebyte/template-forge-mixin-1.8.9/README.md

-# Template for Forge 1.8.9
+# Template for Forge 1.8.9 + Mixins

 **Note:** I have only tested this with IntelliJ, but it should work with Eclipse just fine.